mpql/nanorc/readme.md

 ### 3. One by one

-Add your preferable languages one by onento the file.
+Add your preferable languages one by one into the file.
 For example:

 ```
 ## C/C++